-As discussed above, limited streamflow data are available to perform calibration on surface water flows in the model.
+As discussed previously, limited streamflow data are available to perform calibration on surface water flows in the model.
+The USGS has four active gages that capture flows in the Cuyama River watershed upstream of Lake Twitchell, as well as three deactivated gages.
 One USGS gage is available on the Cuyama River downstream of the Basin (ID 11136800), which is located just upstream of Lake Twitchell.
-The flows from this gage were adjusted to estimate flows at the downstream boundary of the Basin.
+A new stream gage was installed in 2021 on the Cuyama River near New Cuyama (gage 11136710).
+In addition, gage 11136500, which was previously deactivated, was reactivated in 2021.
+The flows from gage 11136710 were adjusted to estimate flows at the downstream boundary of the Basin.
 These adjusted flows as well as available streamflow data from deactivated and active gages on small watersheds were then compared to the flows resulting from the model calibration process.